 Sussex has one of the most beautiful campus locations in Britain.
 Situated in rolling parkland on the edge of Brighton, the campus combines award-winning architecture with green open spaces.
-The campus is surrounded by the South Downs National Park, but just a few minutes away from the lively city of Brighton and Hove.
+The campus is surrounded by the South Downs National Park, but just a few minutes away from the lively city of Brighton & Hove.

 Designed by Sir Basil Spence, the buildings that make up the heart of the campus were given listed building status in 1993.
 Falmer House is one of only two educational buildings in the UK to be Grade I listed in recognition of its exceptional interest.